teamairship/railyard/README.md

 ## Dependencies

+Ensure that NPM is up to date before generating an app.

 The project is currently setup to utilize Ruby 3.1.x and works with versions 6-7 of Rails.
 Although we do recommend using the latest release of Rails 7.

 To utilize this project, please ensure you have whatever version of Ruby is specified in the Gemfile file in the root of the project.